 6. Violet Walnut Conserve

 Technically a conserve, this "jam" is completely unique (and also totally brilliant).
-Instead of throwing violet flowers into the compost, this recipe pairs them with creamy walnuts to make a jam.
+Instead of throwing violet flowers into the compost, this recipe from Hunger and Thirst pairs them with creamy walnuts to make a jam.

 7. Piña Colada Jam

-Speaking of wowing your guests, this recipe for "boozy" jam will have everyone in the neighborhood talking (and asking for a jar).
+Speaking of wowing your guests, this recipe from Flour on My Face for "boozy" jam will have everyone in the neighborhood talking (and asking for a jar).
 It'll be so tasty, they'll never know it's a virgin piña colada until they see you eating it on yogurt for breakfast.

 Though the first photos of the recipe use a jam maker, there is a whole set of directions dedicated to the stovetop method in a large pot.
 However, don't be afraid to pull out the food processor to finely dice the pineapple.

-When it comes to jelly recipes, you can't go wrong with chocolate ever.
+When it comes to jelly recipes, you can't go wrong with beer flavor.
 So unlike the virgin piña colada above, this one actually is boozy.
-This recipe uses your favorite chocolate stout and jams it up with sugar and pectin.
+This recipe from The Spruce Eats uses your favorite beerand jams it up with sugar and pectin.

 9. Onion Jam